bellafraker/Team-5-MIST-4610-Group-Project-2/README.md

 This scatter plot plots each operating unit by its age against the number of pollution controls it has installed (0–3), colored by fuel type.
 If older units cluster toward the bottom of the chart with lower control counts, it supports the grandfathering hypothesis — that plants built before modern regulations were enacted never had to retrofit.
 A random distribution would suggest age alone does not determine control equipment, and that other factors like fuel type or state-level regulation matter more.

 ## Data Manipulations

 **Question 1 Changes:**
-They’re both correct and both bar graphs, but Claude AI suggested reorganizing the axes for the Streamlit version by grouping structure to improve interpretability.
-In the original, fuel types were displayed on a primary categorical axis, while pollution control percentages were grouped in a way that made comparisons between the controls harder to interpret.
-Claude suggested reorganizing the visualization so that control type became the primary axis, and fuel types became the comparison.
-This change improved the chart by making it easier for viewers to directly compare how coal, diesel oil, and pipeline natural gas units differ per unique pollution control category.
-Instead of scanning across separate fuel-type groupings to compare technologies, users could now evaluate control types individually and assess adoption rates.
+The original Snowsight query returned three separate percentage columns (PCT_HAS_SO2, PCT_HAS_NOX, PCT_HAS_PM) with fuel type as the only grouping.
+Snowsight misread this structure and used the percentage values themselves as axis categories, producing an unreadable chart.
+The query was restructured using UNION ALL to produce a long-format table with three columns: FUEL_TYPE, CONTROL_TYPE, and PCT.
+This allowed the chart to be properly grouped with control type on the X axis and fuel type as the color series.

+The Streamlit version further improved this by melting the data in pandas so that SO₂, NOₓ, and PM appear as labeled categories.
+The grouping change made it easier to directly compare how each fuel type performs on each individual control technology rather than scanning across separate fuel groupings.

 **Question 2 Changes:**
+The original Snowsight query used GROUP BY AGE_YEARS with COUNT(), which aggregated all units of the same age into a single data point.
+This caused the Y axis to reach 400+ instead of showing per-unit control counts, making the chart analytically misleading.

+The Streamlit version removes GROUP BY entirely so each row represents one individual unit.
+A DATEDIFF calculation computes unit age from COMMERCIAL_OPERATION_DATE relative to today, and a CASE statement converts the three binary control columns (SO2_CONTROL_INFO, NOX_CONTROL_INFO, PM_CONTROL_INFO) into a single numeric score (0–3) per unit.
+This keeps the Y axis at 0–3 and allows each dot on the scatter plot to represent one real power plant.

 ## Analysis and Results
 <img width="788" height="663" alt="Screenshot 2026-04-27 at 4 45 11 PM" src="https://github.com/user-attachments/assets/f2a51afd-7bc2-4511-a2b6-319cb9e0f1dc" />